 In 1967 work commenced to accept input on 40- and then 80-column Punched Cards, which were more flexible and easier to handle than paper tape.

 The dream was to scan in printed forms that store colleagues marked up with a felt tip pen.
 The goal was achieved in 1971.
 The forms, which were known as 'COS pre-prints', became the backbone of store ordering from 1971 until the late 1980s.
 They allowed the stores to join the computer age without having to use the machines themselves.

 Another early use for the computers was to scan in special till rolls created by the electro-mechanical cash registers of the chain's Woolco out-of-town superstores.
 These were basic by modern standards, but the central mainframe made it was possible to review store performance by range ("department") each month - allowing the product selection and display layouts to be refined and improved.

 The original I. C. T. equipment was rather less powerful than a simple digital watch today.
 It had about a hundredth of the processing power of a basic 'pay-as-you-go' mobile phone.
-It was this type of technology that helped Neil Armstrong, and Buzz Aldrin to land on the moon, while Michael Collins kept an eye on the console back in orbit.
-The guys in the computer room often get forgotten, but frequently hold the mission together!
+It was this type of technology that helped Neil Armstrong and Edwin (Buzz) Aldrin to land on the moon, while Michael Collins kept an eye on the console back in orbit.
+The guys in the computer room (and indeed the Central Accounting Office) often get forgotten, but frequently hold the mission together!